 In general, car accident settlements and judgments are not taxable.
 However, as with many areas of the law, there are exceptions to this rule.
 Depending on what you are being compensated for, you could owe taxes on some portions of what you receive.

-Example of a Possible Settlement of an Auto Crash Claim
+Example of a Possible Settlement of a Rhode Island Car Accident

 If a negligent driver caused your car accident, you are entitled to be compensated for your medical bills, lost wages, property damage, and pain and suffering.
 If the at-fault motorist’s actions were especially egregious, you might be awarded punitive damages to punish him.
 Here is an example of what a victim could receive in his settlement: